Scott Fletcher (baseball)

-Scott Brian Fletcher (born July 30, 1958), is a former professional baseball player who played shortstop and second base in Major League Baseball from 1981 to 1995.
+Scott Brian Fletcher (born July 30, 1958) is an American former professional baseball player who played shortstop and second base in Major League Baseball from 1981 to 1995.
 Fletcher is related to Michael Barrett, who also played for the Chicago Cubs.
-Fletcher graduated from Wadsworth High School in Wadsworth, Ohio in 1976.
+Fletcher graduated from Wadsworth High School in Wadsworth, Ohio, in 1976.

 Playing career

 Fletcher was signed by the Chicago Cubs in the 1979 amateur draft and made his major league debut with the team in 1981.
 After two years in a limited role, the Cubs traded Fletcher to their intercity rival, the Chicago White Sox in 1983.
 With the emergence of Ozzie Guillén in 1985, Fletcher was traded to the Texas Rangers at the end of the 1985 season.
 In 1986 he hit .300 (15th best in the American League) for the Rangers and was named the American League Player of the Month for July.
 In 1988, Fletcher became the first professional athlete in the Dallas/Fort Worth area to earn more than $1 million a year.
 After a slow start to the 1989 season, which saw him bat only .239 through 83 games, Fletcher was traded back to the Chicago White Sox at the trade deadline.
 Fletcher would split the remaining seasons of his career with the White Sox, Milwaukee Brewers, Boston Red Sox, and Detroit Tigers.
 He retired in 1995.

 When reflecting on Fletcher's playing career, Bill James noted that Fletcher "didn't do anything exceptionally well" and that he mainly "filled a slot", though he ranked him the 85th best shortstop of all time.